okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sharing-cert/next-steps/index.md

 ---
 title: Next steps
 ---
 You should now understand how to share application key credentials between apps.
-If you got stuck, post a question in our [Developer Forum](https://devforum.okta.com).

 Read more in our API Reference docs: